Skip advert

 Advertisement - Article continues below

-Every i4 will be exempt from VED (road tax) until 2025, which will be a significant cost saving, avoiding the surcharge usually levied against cars costing more than £40,000.
-Business drivers will form a big part of the i4's audience – as they have for the Model 3 – thanks to its minimal Benefit-in-Kind (BiK) tax liability.
+Every i4 will be exempt from VED (road tax) until April 2025, which will be a significant cost saving, avoiding the surcharge usually levied against cars costing more than £40,000.
+Business drivers will form a big part of the i4's audience – as they have for the Tesla Model 3 – thanks to its minimal Benefit-in-Kind (BiK) tax liability.
 Insurance is expensive, however, particularly for the M50 with its searing performance.
 On a lighter note, i4 owners will also be able to drive into cities with low emissions zones without paying.

 Electric motor, drive & performance